Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 • Heat a large Dutch oven over medium-high heat.

-• Add 1 tbsp olive oil if your sausage is lean.
+• Add 1 tablespoon olive oil if your sausage is lean.
 Add ½ lb ground beef, ½ lb hot Italian sausage, and ½ lb mild Italian sausage.

 • Spread the meat into an even layer and let it brown undisturbed for 2–3 minutes.